mrisher/smtp-sts/reporting.md

      "forensic" reporting during initial stages of a deployment.
-To address this, the authors consider the possibility of an optional additional "forensic reporting mode" in which more details--such as certificate chains and MTA banners--may be reported.
-See the section _Future_ _Work_ for more details.)
+To address this, the authors consider the possibility of an optional additional "forensic reporting mode" in which more details--such as certificate chains and MTA banners--may be reported.)

 The formal definition of the `_mta_sts` TXT record, defined using [@!RFC5234], is as follows: